siddhartha-s/ipd/hw/fp/README.md

 transform](https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform)
 as an extenion to your compression project.
 (No second data structure is required in this case.)

+For your proposal, you must provide C++ class definitions and, a description of the ADT, and a few test cases (that will fail) that describe how the data structure works.

 For the C++ choice, no two students may choose the same data structures.
 Post your choices in Piazza; first come, first served.